vgmurphy/pi-pico-macropad/README.md

 - keycode.mpy
 - mouse.mpy

+Libraries go in the lib folder

+code.py goes in the root directory of Circuitpython.

 How to use:
 The keypad has multiple layers to it.
 In the default mode, the mode shift modifier key will be a dim red color.